It had its time of glory in the past. In ancient Greece, philosophy

 stated by logical positivists) and Popper's falsificationism (that

-Once analyzed well, these are more or less two ways of
+Once analyzed well, these are more or less two ways of popularizing

-they feel", how they might be misinterpreted by irrational
+they might be misinterpreted by irrational people.

 To the eyes of a large public as well as many philosophers, Marxism